Chiddingfold: Ansteadbrook

-This minute southern settlement has a brook of the same name that rises just 2 mi west at the larger hamlet of Almshouse Common in Haslemere civil parish and passes Lythe Hill Farm and Hotel, (architecturally in the second highest category), Grade II* listed above where further springs add to the flow on both sides of the brook.
+This small southern settlement has a brook of the same name that rises just 2 mi west at the larger hamlet of Almshouse Common in Haslemere civil parish and passes Lythe Hill Farm and Hotel, (architecturally in the second highest category), Grade II* listed above where further springs add to the flow on both sides of the brook.

-In the hamlet itself Petworth Road, a road east from Haslemere forms a junction with Killinghurst Lane that leads towards Chiddingfold, where all the cottages are yet there are a remarkable line of four listed buildings for such a tiny settlement further along Petworth Road near the border with West Sussex are Benham's Stud Farm and its Barn, Huntingfords and Cherry Tree Cottage.
+In the hamlet itself Petworth Road, a road east from Haslemere, forms a junction with Killinghurst Lane that leads towards Chiddingfold.
+Here there are a line of four listed cottages.
+Further along Petworth Road, near the border with West Sussex, are Benham's Stud Farm and its Barn, Huntingfords and Cherry Tree Cottage.

 Highstreet Green

-This hamlet also lies on a small connecting road in a very wooded area starting 1 mi southeast of Chiddingfold, at its centre is Dunsfold Ryse Farm and typical of the area, a Grade II listed, timber framed, 16th century house, Quince Cottage.
+This hamlet lies on a small connecting road in a very wooded area starting 1 mi southeast of Chiddingfold, at its centre is Dunsfold Ryse Farm and typical of the area, a Grade II listed, timber framed, 16th century house, Quince Cottage.